 Pro tip: Handle with a gentle hand!
 Flip gently because this zucchini fritter recipe has no flour, breadcrumbs or cornstarch to help it bind.

-These zucchini fritters are best served hot off the stove, when they're still nice crispy and crusty.
+These zucchini fritters are best served hot, when they're still crispy and crusty.

-- Pair them with a sauce for an extra burst of flavor.
-We love them with homemade yogurt sauce, tartar sauce, tzatziki, marinara, ketchup or a simple squirt of sriracha.
+- Pair with a sauce for an extra burst of flavor.
+We love them with garlic yogurt sauce, tartar sauce, tzatziki, marinara, ketchup or a simple squirt of sriracha.

 - Serve as a side dish for dinner along with pasta dishes or any entree.